-How is arthritis evaluated?
+How is arthritis diagnosed and evaluated?

 When diagnosing arthritis, your doctor will likely do a complete physical examination of your entire body, including your spine, joints, skin and eyes.
-You may undergo blood tests to detect inflammation.
+You may undergo blood tests to detect markers of inflammation.
 In cases where an infection or gout is suspected, it may be useful to draw some fluid from a joint with a needle in order to analyze the contents of the material.
 In addition, your physician may order one or more of the following imaging tests:

 - Bone x-ray (radiography): A radiograph (x-ray) uses a low dose of radiation to create images of internal structures.
 X-rays show the bones and the way they interact with each other at the joints.
-It is useful to evaluate the amount of cartilage at the ends of the bones, deformities and underlying conditions in the bones that may lead to arthritis, and changes in the bones that may be damage from arthritis.
+They are useful to evaluate the amount of cartilage at the ends of the bones, deformities and underlying conditions in the bones that may lead to arthritis, and changes in the bones that may be damage from arthritis.